jamescooke/blog/content/pages/coding-cooke.rst

 Web development
 ---------------

-My work focuses primarily on server-side development - that means that day to day I'm mainly developing code that creates, validates and manages data, usually serving it to a web or mobile app.
+My core work focus is on server-side development, so day to day I'm predominantly developing code that creates, validates and manages data, usually serving it to a web or mobile app.

 Currently my preferred tools are `Linux
 <https://en.wikipedia.org/wiki/Linux>`_, `Python <https://www.python.org/>`_,
 `vim <https://en.wikipedia.org/wiki/Vim_(text_editor)>`_, Bic Medium black ballpoint pens, notebooks and whiteboards.

-During my time working in the web development field I've held in a number of different development roles - from specification and design, to implementation, management and testing.
-A full breakdown is on my `CV
+During my time in the web development field, I've held a number of different roles, from specification and design, to implementation, management and testing.
+A full breakdown is available on my `CV
 <{filename}/docs/james_cooke_cv.pdf>`_.

-Coding Cooke is part of a Brighton based tribe of creative micro-businesses called `Studio Awkward <https://studioawkward.co.uk>`_.
+Coding Cooke is part of a Brighton-based tribe of creative micro-businesses called `Studio Awkward <https://studioawkward.co.uk>`_.